BlackOpsV2/custom-label-studio-ml-backend/README.md

 ## Overview
-This is the Label Studio ML Backend for Image classification with the possibility of transfer learning.
+This is the Label Studio ML Backend for Custom Model Deployed at Url .

 ## Quickstart